- What is The History of Facebook?

 In the following years, Facebook continued to be a successful project among the students.
 By 2016, individuals over the age of 13, having valid email addresses, could create their Facebook accounts.

--In 2007, it was revealed that Facebook had an automated system to allow advertisers to target ads based on users’ profiles by race.
+- In 2007, it was revealed that Facebook had an automated system to allow advertisers to target ads based on users’ profiles by race.

--The company came under fire when it was uncovered that its ad targeting options allowed people to exclude certain races from seeing their ads.
+- The company came under fire when it was uncovered that its ad targeting options allowed people to exclude certain races from seeing their ads.

--In April 2016, Facebook removed almost 30,000 fake accounts, spreading phony information about France’s presidential elections.
+- In April 2016, Facebook removed almost 30,000 fake accounts, spreading phony information about France’s presidential elections.

--Currently, Facebook reports around 2.70 billion monthly users.
+Currently, Facebook reports around 2.70 billion monthly users.
 Besides, its total revenue during the second quarter of 2020 is estimated at 18.7 billion U.S dollars.
 Facebook operates in almost 37 languages.
 The platform is also common among businesses for marketing purposes.

 The vast majority of people know that Facebook is a data aggregation company, using its information to sell ads.
 But what most people don’t seem to realize is that they’re not just selling advertisements; their business model is specifically designed to share your personal information with other companies without your consent.
 It’s known as shadow profiling.

 It was revealed in late 2018 when multiple developers reported that Facebook continued to track them and their users even after permission was revoked by the user.
-This prompted the Federal Trade Commission (FTC) investigation, which found Facebook guilty of violating consumer privacy laws.
+This prompted the Federal Trade Commission (FTC) investigation, which found Facebook violating consumer privacy laws.
 The FTC placed restrictions on using consumers’ data until 2023 but declined to fine them for past violations.

 Facebook’s efforts to cover up this information and downplay the issue only resulted in more bad press.
 Their stock price took a significant hit as multiple users threatened to delete their accounts over concerns about how user data was being protected or even used against them.

 In response, Facebook has promised to do better, but many of its initiatives are designed to deflect attention instead of dealing with the root cause of these scandals.
-They’ve released several new features in recent months that allow you greater control over your own data and how it can be shared with third-party apps.
-But until they actually start treating your data with respect – instead of harvesting it like Big Tobacco does nicotine – serious questions will remain about what exactly they’re doing with all of this information.
+They’ve released several new features in recent months that allow you greater control over your data and how it can be shared with third-party apps.
+But until they start treating your data with respect – instead of harvesting it like Big Tobacco does nicotine – serious questions will remain about what exactly they’re doing with all of this information.